lbu0413/web-sprint-challenge-applied-javascript/README.md

 4. Why would we convert a NodeList into an Array?
     A NodeList is a collection of Dom nodes and that can't be used for javascript codes.
 5. What is a component?
-    They serve just like functions or classes in javascript You are expected to be able to answer questions in these areas.
+    They serve just like functions or classes in javascript and can be reused.
+You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions